Counselling and support

 Funds provided by our service for abortion and contraceptive access are sourced through donations from members and supporters – including through social media in some cases – and through small specific grants for this purpose.

-In 2016-17 we provided almost $130,000 for abortion and contraceptive access for 293 women across Queensland, comprising of grants, no interest loans, and negotiated discounts with abortion providers.
+In 2017-18 we provided $228,052 for abortion and contraceptive access for 412 women across Queensland, comprising of grants, no interest loans, and negotiated discounts with abortion providers.

-- Just under half these funds went to women living with domestic and/or sexual violence, because they were not able to access a termination through their public hospital.
+- Almost half these funds went to women living with domestic and/or sexual violence, because they were not able to access a termination through their public hospital at the time.

-- Over half our financial assistance clients (148 women) received a free or low cost long acting reversible contraceptive through our program.
+- Almost half our financial assistance clients (179 women) received a free or low cost long acting reversible contraceptive through our program.

 Education and training